Living in Spain and Enjoying Cultural Immersion

 Since I am a self-professed foodie, my first and lasting impressions of my new home revolved around getting to know its culinary delights.
 One early memory was the joy I felt reading the healthy choices on the school cafeteria’s menu.
 Legumes, soups, and fish were staple dishes.
 I was not quite as enthusiastic about the overzealous lunchroom monitors who made it their mission to “help” picky eaters move those spoonfuls from plate to mouth.
 I remember being similarly annoyed when we lived in Argentina.
 Strangers in the supermarket would notice my kids had a cold; then they would break the conversational ice by asking if I had taken them to the doctor yet.
 “Different cultures,” I would mutter to myself.
 “When in Rome or Buenos Aires or Madrid...”

 However, who can deny that a healthy diet is one of life’s important lessons?
 Although my kids are teenagers now and tempted by their fair share of fast foods, they would much rather have a plate of Pedro’s pulpo a la gallega (tender octopus on a bed of boiled potatoes, dressed simply with olive oil, salt and smoky Spanish paprika) than a pizza.
 My eldest waits for the unveiling of the Christmas jamón as I used to wait in anticipation for the tins of Christmas cookies to arrive from the homes of friends and family.
-Before you start to gasp at ingesting that luscious stripe of fat that comes with each delectable sliver, you should know that the fat of a quality Iberico bellota jamón contains over 55% oleic acid (a mono-unsaturated fatty acid); only virgin olive oil has a higher oleic acid content.
+Before you start to gasp at the idea of eating the luscious stripe of fat that comes with each delectable sliver, you should know that the fat of a quality Iberico bellota jamón contains over 55% oleic acid (a mono-unsaturated fatty acid); only virgin olive oil has a higher oleic acid content.

 Jamón, of course, can be an expensive indulgence.
 However, thanks to an idea implemented by the Franco government, you can still find a hearty, nutritious, affordable mid-day meal (i.e., el menu del día).
 From 1965 to 1975 all restaurants in Spain had to offer a fixed price, three-course menu.
 Great for laborers and tourists alike, a tradition was established.
 Although it is no longer law, many restaurants still offer a good daily menu posted on a board outside their establishment or on a separate piece of paper inside the regular menu.
 Really small places or traditional neighborhood hangouts just have the wait staff recite the offerings.
 Therefore, I have learned to ask if I do not see a menú del día because it is such a great value and finding excellent 10-euro meal deals has also become one of my favorite pastimes.

 Often the daily menus reflect the wisdom of times gone by.
-Many establishments serve lentils on Monday, and someone’s abuela (grandmother) will probably tell you that lentils is a great one-pot dish you can throw together and let simmer on its own.
+Many establishments serve lentils on Monday, and someone’s abuela (grandmother) will probably tell you that lentils make for a great one-pot dish you can throw together and let simmer on its own.
 Monday was traditionally wash day, and there was no time to be fussing over food preparation.
 Certainly it was a busy mother who invented the no-nonsense refrain: Lunes de lentejas…si quieres, las comes, y si no, las dejas. / Monday is lentils…if you like them, eat them; if not, leave them.
 In the days when food was rationed, rice was distributed on Thursdays, so you may notice many restaurants still listing paella on their Thursday menu.
 A more colorful urban legend says that Thursday was the day Franco went hunting.
 Afterwards, he always liked to dine on paella, so all restaurants had to be ready with this dish since no one ever knew where he might turn up.

 Explore Near Or Far